This post may contain affiliate links.

 cookbook author erin clarke of well plated

-A from-scratch version of the fast food chicken fingers I loved as a kid, these air fryer chicken tenders are made with simple ingredients.
+A from-scratch version of the fast food chicken fingers I loved as a kid, these air fryer chicken tenders are made with simple ingredients and come together lightning fast!

 • They’re a nutritious, delicious upgrade from their processed counterparts, just like my oven-baked Chicken Tenders Recipe.
 But this time, made in the air fryer!